-Our book Chapter in the newly launched Fjord Antology has been selected winner at the Fjordkonferansen2018 in Ålesund today.
-The editors unanimously selected ours out of twenty other competitive chapters for its relevance and excellence.
+Chapter 11 by Hilde and I has been selected winner at the Fjordkonferansen2018 in Ålesund today.
+The editors unanimously selected ours out of the twenty chapters of the Fjordantology 2018 for its relevance and excellence.

-This recognition underscores the importance of discourses surrounding Technology and society and particularly research on the role of Technologies in helping us understand and solve today’s pertinent societal challenges – in this case immigration and integration.
+This recognition underscores the importance of research on the role of technologies in helping us understand and solve today’s pertinent societal challenges – in this case immigration and integration.

 These amazing tiny sculptures are scattered arround the FOSSBYGGET at the Western Norway University of Applied Social Sciences located in Sogndal.
 If you are not attentive, you will miss them 🙂 I thought they capture well the essence of this blog!